Applicant families must meet the following requirements

 To add children to your lease: Notify your worker if you have had a baby, adopted a child or received legal custody of a minor under the age of 18.
 You must provide a social security card and birth certificate for the minor.

-To add an adult to your household: Notify your worker before moving an adult into your unit.
-The adult must meet eligibility criteria before being allowed to move into your unit.
-All adults must complete an income screening and pass a criminal background check.
+To add an adult to your household: All adults must complete an income screening, pass a criminal background check, and have owner approval.

 To remove a household member: Notify your worker if a household member is moving or is absent from the rental for greater than 30 days.
 Verification of the move will be requested.